 In case if your PC or Laptop does not support Virtualization, then you can install VirtualBox.
-It’s opensource and supports x86 and x64 bit operating systems.
+It’s open-source and supports x86 and x64 bit operating systems.

 How do I enable virtualization without UEFI?

 Most of the recent PCs come with UEFI boot, and Windows 10 comes with a UEFI bootable system.
-Earlier Windows 10 or Windows 8 operating system, PCs come with legacy BIOS system.
+Earlier Windows 10 or Windows 8 operating systems, PCs come with legacy BIOS systems.
 If that time your system was supported Intel vt-x, then you should use one of those keys ‘Esc,’ ‘F1’, ‘F2’, ‘F9’, ‘F10’, ‘F12’, or ‘DEL’ to enter the BIOS settings and then enable Intel vt-x.